Costyyy/project-ip-2019/README.md

 # project-ip-2019
-A game of Dots and Line written in the C language using the winbgi graphics engine.
+A game of Dots and Lines written in the C language using the winbgi graphics engine for the Introduction in Programming subject.